jacobmealey/ece271/Lab_01/README.md

 The way I do it is I add a small delay after the button is pushed, this allows time for other potential "bounces" from being detected.

 * Question 3:
+We can't set it pull down because the logic is active low, so it would detect as being pressed when it is not. though this could be fixed in code?

 * Question 4:
 Low speed is good for LEDs because first of all, the human eye can't tell the difference between a 10mHz led and an 80mHz, so why waste energy on keeping an